GenoTheMundane/mechagic/src/home/index.md

 Here are some things that I like: Ice cream, Lasagna, 8 Bit Music, Lists and Corn

-Fun fact: This website was coded on firefox!
+Fun fact: This website was coded on Firefox!

 ---
 ## Why All of This <i class="ph ph-seal-question"></i>